dnikitopoulou/spark_tuning/README.md

 # spark_tuning
 ML-driven Automated Framework for Tuning Spark Applications

+In this thesis, we design a framework that tunes in an automated way Spark’s parameters, depending on the workload and the size of the input data.
+We locate the parameters with the greatest impact on the execution of the applications and we form a methodology to tune them accordingly so as to minimize the execution time.
+Next, we integrate our solution into Spark, with the use of a wrapper script and we provide the user the chance to run a simple spark-submit command but actually executing the one with the optimal configuration.

 Prerequisites: Python, OpenTuner, Docker.

 First run create_models.sh to create all the models of the Framework.